pip-services/pip-services-docs/content/en/python/components/component.md

 ### Description

-The component class allows you to create components that supports configurable dependencies, logging, and performance counters.
+The component class allows you to create components that support configurable dependencies, logging, and performance counters.

 ##### Configuration parameters